 - Staff members undergo training in the summer to learn how to deal with wildlife.
 Winter staff members train to promote environmental preservation

 - Our grooming practices distribute snow to protect vegetation

 - Extensive reclamation & monitoring of reclaimed sites occurs after any excavation

 - Soil and vegetative material is treated in accordance with Parks Canada standards for any and all excavations – from fence repair to major infrastructure developments – filter cloth is used to protect vegetation left on the ground, sod mats & vegetative materials are stripped & laid on filter cloth, topsoil is stripped & laid on filter cloth (separate from vegetative material), mineral soil is stripped & laid on filter cloth (separate from topsoil AND vegetative material), vegetation & soils are covered with tarps to minimize erosion, excess soils and sod mats are stored for reclamation use

-- Marmot Basin’s new video conferencing capabilities allow people from Marmot, Parks Canada and the Yellowhead School network to foster new environmental stewardship through education and awareness.
+- Marmot Basin’s new video conferencing capabilities allow people from Marmot, Parks Canada and the Grande Yellowhead Public School Division to foster new environmental stewardship through education and awareness.

 - All contractors working at Marmot Basin must undergo a wildlife orientation session with Parks Canada for personal safety and wildlife preservation.

 - Following Parks Canada and CEAA guidelines, all Marmot Basin projects undergo flora and fauna studies.
 Marmot Basin is embarking on a 3-year caribou study in the Whistler Creek area (currently part of Marmot’s leasehold) in partnership with Parks Canada.

 As stewards of this special and protected area, the environment is top of mind when considering any development of infrastructure.
 Here are a few examples of our commitment to best practices environmentally: